Tio: I told you, I am fine. I just feel a bit unwell, is all.

 - Spider-Man: Across the Spider-Verse: When Gwen's band-members in the MJs try asking her about her bad mood (brought on by the stress of her secret identity), she says she's fine.
 They retort that people who are actually fine generally tend to say it in a more upbeat way.

 - One of Wallace's catchphrases in Wallace & Gromit is "Everything's under control," which is almost always said when nothing is under control.

 - Zootopia has this as a Running Gag with Judy Hopps, who keeps saying that she is fine, even though her mom can tell that she isn't because her ears are down.

-- In Avengers: Infinity War, Thor witnesses Thanos killing half of his people, including his brother and his best friend.
-He is so driven by revenge that he later fails to kill Thanos in time, resulting in the death of half of the life in the entire universe.
+- In Avengers: Infinity War, Thor witnesses Thanos killing half of his people, including his brother and his best friend, on top of the fact in the last week having lost his father, his prized hammer, an eye, and his entire planet.
+He is so driven by revenge that he later fails to kill Thanos in time, resulting in the death of half of all life in the entire universe.
 An attempt by the Avengers to reverse the snap at the beginning of Avengers: Endgame is futile.
 When we see Thor again later, he has become an overweight alcoholic, who spends his days playing video games in his messy house.
 He also has put on a jolly personality to mask his pain and his feelings of guilt, but when Bruce and Rocket visit him they naturally see right through it.

 Bruce: Buddy, you all right?

 Thor: Yes, I'm fine!
 Why, don't I look all right?